JetBrains-Research/TestSpark/README.md

 - [Telemetry](#telemetry-opt-in-1)

 ### Generating Tests for Classes
-TestSpark uses EvoSuite and GPT-4 to automatically generate tests for Java classes.
+TestSpark uses EvoSuite and OpenAI models to automatically generate tests for Java classes.
 Two clicks are required from the user for the tests to be generated.

 ### Generating Tests for Methods
-TestSpark uses EvoSuite to automatically generate tests for Java methods.
+TestSpark uses EvoSuite and OpenAI models to automatically generate tests for Java methods.
 Two clicks are required from the user for the tests to be generated.

 ### Generating Tests for Lines
-TestSpark uses EvoSuite to automatically generate tests for Java code lines.
+TestSpark uses EvoSuite and OpenAI models to automatically generate tests for Java code lines.
 Two clicks are required from the user for the tests to be generated.

 ### Working with test cases
 After receiving the results, the user can interact with the test cases in various ways.
 They can view the result (whether it's passed or failed), select, delete, modify, reset and execute the tests to update the results.